adrianchangcy/vue-audio-playback-lambda-normalisation/README.md

 With transferable core concepts learned across different tools, it feels great to improve at system design and big-picture focus.
 For example, these switches will feel familiar to me:
 - TS for Vue to React/Angular
-- OOP for C# to Java,
+- OOP for C# to Java
 - MVC for Django to Rails
 - SQL for PostgreSQL to MySQL
 - AWS to GCP/Azure, etc.